 2. Topless Sunbathing

-I don’t know if you knew this, but until a few years ago it was normal to sunbathe topless on cruise ships.
+I don’t know if you knew this, but until a few years ago, it was normal to sunbathe topless on some cruise ships (especially in Europe).

 Not sure why many cruise lines have become so prudish, but it seems that this practice is now banned on most ships.